lxRbckl/Project-Domum/README.md

 ## Project Domum
-> Control an arbitrary amount of relays through relays with a Discord bot.
+> Control an arbitrary amount of relays with a Discord bot.

 ## Installation
 ```